 Assignment Description Requirement Points Online Discussion Points (ODP) Online Discussion Posts.
 Post questions and ideas you wish to discuss in the discussion meetings pertaining to the weekly readings.
 Submit on canvas.
 You will receive a grade on the 10 best of 13 opportunities.
 200 words minimum per week 100 (10×10) In-Class Participation Grade (ICP) Will be earned by actively participating in class during the weekly discussions during week 2 through 15.
 There are 13 opportunities to participate actively.
 You will receive a grade on the 10 best of these 13 opportunities.
 100 (10×10) Literature Review (LRev) Brief summary and synopsis of a paper from the current literature on the history of alchemy.
-Students can choose from approx. 20 articles provided by the instructor.
+Students can choose from approx. 20 - 30 articles provided by the instructor.
 Submit on canvas.
 400-600 words 100 (1×100) Laboratory Participation (LP) Actively participate in the experiential learning portion of the course (alchemy labs).
 60 (6×10) Brief Lab Report (LR) Experiential Learning Brief report on the laboratory activities.
 The report should contain an introduction, the purpose of the experiment, and a description of what was done and what the results were.
 You will receive a grade on the 4 best out of 5 lab reports.
-2 - 4 pages double spaced including figures 200 (4×50) Student Presentation (SP) 5-7 minute oral presentation on a topic of student's choice approved by the instructor.
-Students will present in class during the T11-E1 and W11-E1 lab periods in the last two weeks of the semester.
-Presentations will be peer-reviewed/graded.
+2 - 4 pages double spaced including figures 200 (4×50) Student Presentation (SP) 5 - 7 minute oral presentation on a topic of student's choice approved by the instructor.
+Students will present in class during the T11-E1 and W11-E1 lab periods during the last two weeks of the semester.
+Presentations will be peerreviewed/graded.
 5 - 7 min oral presentation 200 (1×200) Final Analytical Essay Your essay will analyze some of the important questions that were raised in the course.
 The topic of your essay will have to be approved by your instructor.
-Possible choices are: How did alchemy act as a cultural force in the development of medieval and modern society?
-How did alchemy mature into the modern science of chemistry?
-How did the alchemists' worldviews bias their work and their theories?
-What are the philosophical and religious roots of alchemy?
-The essay substitutes for the final exam.
+The topics for the final essay and the student presentation may be the same.
 800 - 1200 words 240 (1×240) Total: 1000